Zilliqa/dev-portal-old/docs/dev/dev-rentonzilliqa-pages.md

 We setup the `Toaster` from [`react-hot-toast`](https://react-hot-toast.com).

-With the `useEffect` hook, we setup the following:
+With the `useEffect` hook, we set up the following:

 -   We check if ZilPay is available on the browser and store it in context using `setZilPay`.
 If ZilPay is not available, an error is conveyed.
 -   We fetch the state of the contract and store it in context using `setContract`
--   Subscriptions are setup which allow us to
+-   Subscriptions are set up which allow us to
     -   Update the contract state and block number when there is a block update using [`zilPay.wallet.observableBlock`](https://zilpay.github.io/zilpay-docs/zilliqa-provider/#methods)
     -   Update the ZilPay account when it is changed using [`zilPay.wallet.observableAccount`](https://zilpay.github.io/zilpay-docs/zilliqa-provider/#methods)